psevestre/openid-fapi/Financial_API_WD_002.md

 However, if the API allows execution of any privileged action in the course of the authorization process before the access token is issued, these controls are rendered ineffective.
-Implementors of this specification therefore shall ensure any action is executed using the access token issued by the authorization process.
+Implementers of this specification therefore shall ensure any action is executed using the access token issued by the authorization process.